 Presented by Office of Continuing Education and The Association or Counseling Sexology & Sexual Wellness

-Program offers 2.0 CEs for Psychologists, and Social Workers*, and 2.0 BBS California CEUs for LPCCs, LPSW, and LMFTs
+Program offers 2.0 CEs for Psychologists, and 2.0 BBS California CEUs for LPCCs, LPSW, and LMFTs

 This session presents both developmental and consequential sexuality issues associated with substance abuse and chemical dependency, many of which have been historically neglected both in treatment and recovery.
 Beginning with a “timeline” of the development of chemical dependency, sexuality issues are identified in early drug use, addiction, detox, rehab and treatment, early recovery, and long-term recovery.
 An overview of the effects of each of the major categories of “drugs of abuse” and a discussion of sexual identity follows, identifying important considerations for recovery.
 Finally, strategies for relapse prevention are discussed, particularly around those sexuality issues that have typically not been considered in treatment planning and 12-Step recovery programs.